jimweller/kata-claimcheck/README.md

 - Test harness could use ephemeral compute or a runner instead of the local machine
 - Refactor large terratest function into more manageable functions
 - Look for other edge cases like race conditions for infra to propogate or async message delays
+- Static analysis for formatting, linting, tfsec, etc.

 ## Notes

 - I used vanilla terraform modules from the terraform registry purposely for ease of demonstration
 - I used CloudEvents in v1 when I controlled the event schema
+- Lots of added depends_on, polling, and sleeping for edge cases around timing
 - Terratest is awesome!
 My code might be newb-ugly though 😜
-- Lots of weird depends_on, polling, and sleeping for edge cases around timing

 ## References